daltonmatos/kk2-firmware/Readme.txt

 ======
 The SL Mix flight mode can be activated from a switch assigned to the AUX input channel and the mixing rate is set from the Self-level Settings screen.
 The mixing rate parameter is linked to your SL P-gain setting so you should tune the SL P-gain first.
 A value of 5 corresponds to the LOW setting used in the old KK2.0 version, 10 corresponds to MEDIUM and 20 to HIGH, but you can even go as high as 50 if your SL P-gain is very high.

-I use this mode all the time now and found that it is great for practicing aerobatics.
+SL Mix mode is great for practicing aerobatics.
 If you get in trouble (e.g. lose orientation) you can just center the aileron/elevator stick and the model will level itself.
 Another advantage is that you don't have to ramp up your 'Stick Scaling' values or mess with PI limits for flying around (compared to Normal Self-level mode).

 Observe:
 - A 3-way switch should be assigned to the AUX channel to select flight mode - Acro, SL Mix or Normal SL.
 The selected flight mode will be displayed on the SAFE screen.
 - You should tune your model as best as you can in both acro and normal SL mode before trying the SL Stick Mixing mode.
-- Don't count on this mode saving your model if you perform acrobatic stunts and exceed the gyro limitation.
+- Don't count on this mode saving your model if you perform extreme aerobatics and exceed the gyro limitation.
 It may actually make it worse!
 - If your model has built up any momentum, it will not stop moving immediately after centering the aileron/elevator stick!
 Take it slow if you're at beginner level.
 - This mode will work best for transmitters configured to use mode 2 or 3 (i.e. with aileron and elevator on the same stick).
 - Avoid using this mode if your model requires excessive stick trimming (e.g. when center of gravity is too far off).
 This will affect the SL mixing.
 In other words: You should only use this mode on a well-balanced model.